AutolabJS/autolabjs.github.io/pages/gsoc-2019/projects/proposal-template.md

 ### Administrative Information

-**Please provide links to your communication with the mentor?** (links to Gitter conversation / Google Groups interaction is sufficient.)
+**Please provide links to your communication with the mentor?** (links to Gitter conversation is sufficient.)

 **Have you got the approval of your mentor on the project proposal?**